oasis-art-project/oasis-server/README.md

 `flask run`

 ### Starting:

 1. Add environmental _FLASK_ variable <br>
 `export FLASK_APP=run`

 2. Start server <br>
 `flask run`

+### Stand-alone WSGI server

+The OASIS server can be run as a stand-alone WSGI application using a Python WSGI HTTP Serve like Gunicorn (listed in the requirements):

+`gunicorn --bind 127.0.0.1:5000  "run:create_app()"`

 ### Contributors